, Singapore

 The world’s largest sporting goods retailer lets clients pick up online orders on the go.

-Decathlon is building on the success of its pick-up service in Singapore as it boosts its presence in the city-state by opening 37 more branches in the next two years, its top official said.
+Decathlon is building on the success of its pick-up service in Singapore as it progresses toward its target of having 37 locations in the city-state in the next two years, its top official said.

 “The key to the brand’s expansion is our desire for Decathlon to be as close to the community as possible — to be within 15 minutes from the homes of all Singaporeans,” Decathlon Singapore CEO Stephan Veyret told Retail Asia.